 These requirements may be submitted electronically to Stuart Brown or turned in to the Parks & Recreation Office (437 Old Mammoth Road Suite 230).
 You will also have the option to attach supporting documents to the online Special Event Application if you have them prepared in advance of submitting that application.
 The requirements include:

-- Special Event Permit Payment - $209 (checks made payable to "TOML", or cash); checks must be made out separately from the Special Event Equipment Use deposit
+- Special Event Permit Payment - $230 for regular event or $500 for event that requires a temporary road closure and Town Council resolution (checks made payable to "TOML", or cash); checks must be made out separately from the Special Event Equipment Use deposit

 - Special Event Equipment Use Deposit - $250 (checks made payable to "TOML", or cash); checks must be made out separately from the Special Event Permit Payment

 - Agency Approval Letters (permission to host event from property owner)

 - Mono County Health Department Permit – if applicable